MenxLi/mgrad/readme.md

-A minimal automatic differentiation library, just for fun...
+A minimal automatic differentiation library.
+Just for fun...
-In 300 lines of code (`src/nn.h` and `src/*.cc`), no dependencies.

 Two demos are provided:
 - `demo.cc`: compute the gradient of a function and export computational graph.